MastodonKit/MastodonKit/Readme.md

 # MastodonKit [![Build Status](https://travis-ci.org/ornithocoder/MastodonKit.svg?branch=master)](https://travis-ci.org/ornithocoder/MastodonKit)

 MastodonKit is a Swift Framework that wraps the Mastodon API.
-Currently, it's a _work in progress_ but the goal is to cover all the entities and endpoints from [Mastodon's API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md).
+Its goal is to cover all the entities and endpoints from [Mastodon's API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md).

+## Table of content

 - [Building from source](#building-from-source)
 - [Initializing the client](#initializing-the-client)